 Located off Guerilla Hollow Road, the Children’s Play Garden includes both traditional playground equipment, like swings and slides, as well as nature-based play features, like rolling hills, fossil-filled rocks, and a dry creek bed.

-Located off Arboretum Way, the Education Center features an information desk, art gallery, education exhibits, and the Wildlife Viewing Room, where visitors can watch birds, small mammals, and an observation bee hive.
+Located off Arboretum Way, the Education Center features hands-on education exhibits, art gallery, information desk, and the Wildlife Viewing Room, where visitors can watch birds, small mammals, and an observation bee hive.

 While children’s ages and abilities should be taken into account before choosing a hiking trail, sections of both the Nursery Loop Trail and the Two Ponds Loop are paved, allowing easy access for children on wheels (strollers, bikes, etc.).